danielruijs/dd2424-project/README.md

-# Comparing RNN, LSTM, and Transformer Architectures for Character-Level Generation of Harry Potter Text
+# Comparing RNN, LSTM, and Transformer Architectures for Generation of Harry Potter Text

 This is a project in the course DD2424 Deep Learning in Data Science at KTH Royal Institute of Technology.
-The goal of this project is to compare the performance of different neural network architectures (RNN, LSTM, and Transformer) for character-level generation of text from the Harry Potter series.
+This project compares the performance of different neural network architectures (RNN, LSTM, and Transformer) for generation of text from the Harry Potter series.

 ## Packages